hypatia-of-sva/chip32/spec.md

 1. opcode | Rn | imm
 2. opcode | Rn |  Rm | Rl

 opcodes are 8-bit, registers (Rn, Rm, Rl) also 8-bit, immediate values (imm) 16-bit.
 Not all opcodes are currently used, some are reserved for future use, including possibly multi-cell instructions that could have a different structure.
 However, the first 8 bits will always be used to represent the op code.
-In this representation, the first bit is the most significand (i.e. opcodes use the bits with values 2^31 to 2^28).
+In this representation, the first bit is the most significant (i.e. opcodes use the bits with values 2^31 to 2^28).

 The currently supported instructions are split in the following sections, each explained with a pseudo-micro-code segment and a written out explanation: